sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Setting attributes on opened files not implemented for "%(path)s".
-:Groups: file-operation, failure, failure-specific, authenticated, ssh
+:Groups: authenticated, failure, file-operation, ssh, failure-specific
 :From version: 2.4.0
 :To version: None
 :Description: None